 Set out below is the information required by the Rules of Conduct and Client Care for Lawyers of the New Zealand Law Society (“Law Society”).

 The basis on which fees will be charged is set out in Knight Coldicutt Limited’s (“KC”) letter of engagement.
 When payment of fees is to be made is set out in KC’s standard terms and conditions of engagement.

-KC may deduct from any funds held on your behalf in our trust account any fees, expenses or disbursements for which we have provided an invoice.
+You authorise KC to deduct from any funds held on your behalf in our trust account any fees, expenses or disbursements for which we have provided an invoice.

 2. PROFESSIONAL INDEMNITY INSURANCE

 KC holds professional indemnity insurance that meets the minimum standards specified by the Law Society.
 KC will provide you with particulars of the minimum standards upon request.

 The Law Society maintains the Lawyers Fidelity Fund for the purposes of providing clients of lawyers with protection against pecuniary loss arising from theft by lawyers.
 The maximum amount payable by the Fidelity Fund by way of compensation to an individual claimant is limited to $100,000.
 Except in certain circumstances specified in the Lawyers & Conveyancers Act 2006 the Fidelity Fund does not cover a client for any loss relating to money that a lawyer is instructed to invest on behalf of the client.